aalto-trafficsense/regular-routes-server/README.md

     * Still on the Console, create the `Browser API key` also according to [devops readme](https://github.com/aalto-trafficsense/regular-routes-devops).
 Under `Accept requests from these HTTP referrers (web sites)` enter `http://localhost:5000`.
 Press `Save`
     * From the generated `Browser API key`, copy the `API key` value into `MAPS_API_KEY` in your `regularroutes.cfg` file shown above.
     * `FMI_API_KEY` is the key to access open weather data from the services of the [Finnish Meteorology Institute](https://en.ilmatieteenlaitos.fi/open-data).
 The current version is once per day fetching hourly observation and forecast data for Helsinki.
 If useful, apply for a key from FMI.
 If you do not need it, please comment out `scheduler.add_job(retrieve_weather_info, "cron", hour="6")` from `scheduler.py` initialisation.
+    * `FIREBASE_KEY` is found from [Firebase console](https://console.firebase.google.com/) Settings -> Project Settings -> Cloud messaging -> Project Credentials -> Server key.
+Note that they `google-services.json` file from the console is needed for the corresponding [client](https://github.com/aalto-trafficsense/trafficsense-android).
     * `MASS_TRANSIT_LIVE_KEEP_DAYS` is the number of days vehicle data obtained from Helsinki Regional Traffic will be stored in the database before removal.
 Recognised public transportation trips are stored indefinitely.
 A value of 1 is enough.
     * The current participation cancellation function (in siteserver.py) sends an email with the user_id to the configured EMAIL_TO address.
 The 'yagmail' library uses the gmail server, so a gmail account is needed (GMAIL_FROM and GMAIL_PWD) for sending.

     _Note: When creating a new server using chef as instructed in [devops](https://github.com/aalto-trafficsense/regular-routes-devops), the `regularroutes.cfg` file is automatically generated using parameters from a `regularroutes-srvr.json` file._